dan-sprague/dan-sprague.github.io/_posts/2025-02-02-llmthinking.markdown

 $$ x \mid c \sim p(x) $$

-This is a tremendously hard problem.
+Unlike rolling a die, this is a tremendously hard problem.
 Consider a DNA strand.
 To construct all possible 100 base pair long DNA molecules, then at each position there must be a subset of sequences that contain all possibilities of A,T,C, or G. For this reason, there are $4^{100}$ or $$1 \times 10^{60}$$ possible DNA strands that are length 100.
 Evaluating all $4^{100}$ molecules is impossible.

-Therefore, two things are necessary to generate/sample/identify biologically meaningful sequences from the soup of stochasicity.
+Therefore, two things are necessary to generate/sample/identify biologically meaningful sequences.
 The first is a scoring function that attributes each sequence with a score, where the score encodes some notion of "better".
 In biology, the score is fitness -- a small number of possible DNA molecules improve an organisms chance of survival but the vast majority don't.
-The second is a method that can quickly find higher scoring, or "better", sequences from the soup of incredibly unlikely ones.
+The second is a method that can quickly find higher scoring, or "better", sequences from the soup of meaningless ones.

-In context of human language, the situation is even more dire.
+In context of human language, the situation is more dire.
 The vocabulary for modern LLMs is not 4 but on the order of $10^4$, making the search space even more impossibly large.
-However, LLMs represent a transformational improvement in our ability to score sequences.
-The score of a sequence of words $x$ is given by an LLM, such as ChatGPT or Claude.
-The LLM scoring function $f_\theta$ assigns a probability to each possible sequence out of the universe of all possible sequences $x \in X$.
+That being said, LLMs represent a transformational improvement in our ability to score generated human language.
+An LLM $f_\theta$ assigns a probability to each possible sequence of words out of the universe of all possible sequences $x \in X$.
 Therefore, an LLM is an approximating density for $p(x)$.
 To score possible generated sequences conditional on the model parameters $\theta$ and input context $c$, LLMs evaluate $\hat{p}(x \mid \theta,c)$, and attempt to sample a response that has the highest possible score.
 The best response $x_{\texttt{best}}$ is then the point of highest conditional density $\hat{p}(x \mid c,\theta)$.
 To guarantee that the best possible response from the model, $x_{\texttt{best}}$ must maximize $f_\theta$.

 $$p(x | c) \approx \hat{p}(x \mid \theta,c)$$